 Bevacizumab, an antibody that binds VEGF and prevents it from being active, has been shown to be effective in treating ovarian/fallopian tube cancer.
 It may be combined with chemotherapy to treat stage III or stage IV disease (see "Chemotherapy," above).
 It is also used as a maintenance drug (see below).

-Maintenance therapy is a medical term to describe treatment used to reduce the risk of cancer coming back, called a recurrence, or to delay the time to recurrence.
-The drugs are used to “maintain” a clinical remission, which is when there is no evidence of disease after the course of chemotherapy treatment has been completed.
+Maintenance therapy is a medical term used to describe treatment that is used to reduce the risk of cancer coming back, called a recurrence, or to delay the time to recurrence.
+The drugs are used to “maintain” a clinical remission, which is when there is no evidence of disease or a marked reduction in disease after the course of chemotherapy treatment has been completed.

-Targeted therapy is used to maintain remission in women whose ovarian/fallopian tube/peritoneal cancer has completely responded to their initial chemotherapy and the disease is in a clinical remission.
+Targeted therapy is one option used to maintain remission in people whose ovarian/fallopian tube/peritoneal cancer has completely responded to the initial chemotherapy and the disease is in a complete or partial clinical remission.

-If second-line platinum chemotherapy stopped or slowed the cancer, maintenance therapy with olaparib, rucaparib, or niraparib is recommended in those who have not already received a PARP inhibitor.
-Although women with a BRCA mutation will have the highest benefit, all women can potentially receive and benefit from a PARP inhibitor.
+If second-line platinum chemotherapy has stopped or slowed the cancer, maintenance therapy with olaparib, rucaparib, or niraparib (if determined the best option by your doctor) may be recommended in those who have not already received a PARP inhibitor.
+Although people with a BRCA mutation will have the highest benefit, others can potentially receive and benefit from a PARP inhibitor.
 Recent data show an overall survival benefit with olaparib, and data for the others is still pending at this time.

 PARP inhibitors are taken by mouth daily.
 Common side effects are nausea, fatigue, vomiting, low blood counts, and altered taste.

-Nausea can be treated with an antiemetic medication.
+Nausea can be treated with an anti-nausea medication.
 If nausea continues or worsens, ASCO recommends lowering the dose of the PARP inhibitor.
+This nausea usually lessens after 1 to 2 months of treatment.

 A low red blood cell count, called anemia, should be monitored and may be treated with a blood transfusion.
-If the anemia still persists or gets worse, the doctor may lower the dose of the PARP inhibitor or give growth factor therapy, which helps produce more blood cells.
+If the anemia still persists or gets worse, the doctor may lower the dose of the PARP inhibitor.

-Similarly, a low white blood cell count will be monitored.
-If a low white blood cell count, called neutropenia, is severe enough and causes a fever or lasts at least 5 to 7 days, PARP inhibitor treatment should stop until the neutropenia gets better and the dose lowered.
-If lowered red or white blood cell counts continue even after PARP treatment is stopped, the patient should be checked for myelodysplatic syndromes (MDS) or acute myeloid leukemia (AML).
-These conditions may be related to PARP inhibitor treatment or other cancer treatments.
+Similarly, white blood cell count will be monitored.
+If a low white blood cell count, called neutropenia, is severe enough and causes a fever or lasts at least 5 to 7 days, PARP inhibitor treatment should stop until the neutropenia gets better.
+In such cases, the doctor will lower the dose.

 A low platelet count, called thrombocytopenia, may occur in those treated with niraparib.
 Lowering the dose of the PARP inhibitor or stopping treatment may be needed when this is ongoing or severe.
 If you have a low body weight or platelet count before starting niraparib, your doctor may recommend starting at a lower dose of niraparib to allow for better tolerance.

 Bevacizumab, an anti-angiogenesis inhibitor that is given by vein, is approved by the FDA for maintenance therapy of ovarian/fallopian tube/peritoneal cancer.
-In 2020, the FDA also approved the combination of bevacizumab with olaparib for maintenance therapy.
+In 2020, the FDA also approved the combination of bevacizumab with olaparib for maintenance therapy in the first-line setting.

 This information is based on ASCO recommendations for “PARP Inhibitors in the Management of Ovarian Cancer.”
 Please note that this link takes you to another ASCO website.